 Senator Bernie Sanders and Alexandria Ocasio-Cortez have recently been very outspoken about these matters.
 They are asking the elite, purely self-interested and narcissistic leadership for the first time why aren’t they talking about the real costs of our system, and the externalities in a matter we cannot afford not to fund because of our already failing social and personal health as well as our failing planetary health.
 At this point the budget lines are drawn by the morally bankrupt (video) and arguing over them is nearly moot.
 As you will see below the case is made below to the contrary on all of these points.

 Renewable Waste & Recycling

 David Borlace of Just Have a Think asks, “solar and wind energy are growing at a truly astonishing pace on every continent.
 But in the race for global supremacy in the power generation sector have we neglected to consider how we will deal with millions of panels and turbines when they come to the end of their useful lives?
 Are we storing up yet another environmental problem?”
 In fact, a large percentage of renewable waste is recyclable.
-In the following video profitable market and prospects for recycling wastes from renewables is discussed in depth:
+In this video the profitable market and prospects for recycling wastes from renewables is discussed in depth.

 Renewable Energy v.
 Nuclear Energy

 Nuclear energy is being suggested as a solution to climate change by prominent and eminent scientists such as James Hansen.
 Proponents of nuclear claim that renewables won’t be enough as the criticisms listed above.
 Nuclear energy supporters conversely provide a strong rationale in support of nuclear energy as a solution to climate change.
 This is discussed further on the SW Nuclear Power Knowledgebase >>

 In the following video with Naomi Klein, author of This Changes Everything, this ongoing debate is addressed: